gear-tech/sails/README.md

 ### Client

+Having robust interaction capabilities with applications is crucial.
+Sails offers several options for interaction.
+Firstly, it supports manual interaction using the Gear Protocol.

+You can use:
-Having applications without a way to interact with them is not very useful.
-Sails provides a number of options to do this.
-First of all, it doesn't eliminate the option of doing this in fully manual mode using means provided by the Gear Protocol - whether you want to use a set of the `msg::send` functions from the `gstd` crate for interacting from one application with another, or you want to use functionality provided by the `gclient` crate for interacting from off-chain code with an on-chain application, or [TDB about JS], all you need to do is to compose byte payload according to the layout outlined in the [Payload Encoding](#payload-encoding) section and send it to an application.
-Thanks to the generated IDL, Sails provides a way to interact with your application using generated clients having interface similar to the one exposed by your application.
-Currently Sails can generate client code for Rust and TypeScript.
+- The `msg::send` functions from the `gstd` crate to interact between applications.
+- The `gclient` crate to interact from off-chain code with an on-chain application.
+- The `@gear-js/api` library to interact with your program from JavaScript.

+All you need to do is compose a byte payload according to the layout outlined in the [Payload Encoding](#payload-encoding) section and send it to an application.

+Thanks to the generated IDL, Sails provides a way to interact with your application using [generated clients](js/README.md#generate-library-from-idl) that have an interface similar to the one exposed by your application.
+Currently, Sails can generate client code for Rust and TypeScript.

 When it comes to Rust, there are 2 options:
 - use generated code which can encode and decode byte payload for you, and you can keep